 ASIC has flagged that issuers which pay referral fees on a commission or volume basis risk breaching the prohibitions on conflicted remuneration and referral selling.
 Referral arrangements must be compliant with financial services law.

 Finally, with new client money rules coming into force on 4 April 2018, ASIC has also taken the opportunity to remind OTC derivative issuers of their obligations with respect to client money.
-You can read about the client money rules here.

 With developing markets such as cryptocurrency interacting with the more established practices of margin foreign exchanges, CFDs, and binary options, ASIC is seeking to ensure that retail clients are aware of the volatility in markets, the risks associated with such investments, and there is full disclosure of the pricing and costs of products before they are entered into.